 Burst-Firing Definition and Classification

-We identified the beginning of a burst as a series of at least two spikes with an interspike-interval less than 50 ms and its end when the interspike-interval exceeded 100 ms. Furthermore, units were classified based on their firing rate and % of spikes in bursts (%SiB), as previously reported 38,39, but with revised criteria according to the distribution of firing rate and %SiB for these neurons.
+We identified bouts of burst-firing, beginning as a series of at least two spikes with an interspike-interval less than 50 ms, and ending when the interspike-interval exceeded 100 ms. Furthermore, units were classified based on their firing rate and % of spikes in bursts (%SiB), as previously reported 38,39, but with revised criteria according to the distribution of firing rate and %SiB for these neurons.
 We applied a cutoff of 4 Hz for the firing rate and 30% for the %SiB.
 We identified 4 types: low-firing/high-burst (LFHB), low-firing/low-burst (LFLB), high-firing/high-burst (HFHB), and high-firing/low-burst (HFLB).

 Data Processing and Analysis

 Plexon OfflineSorter 4 was used to process and separate identified units from each recording.
-Units from the same electrode were considered to be different as long as the waveforms were significantly separated in 3D principal component space as tested by multivariate ANOVA (p<.05), with L-ratios <0.05 for each cluster.
+Multiple putative units from the same electrode were considered to be different if their waveforms were significantly separated in 3D principal component space, as tested by multivariate ANOVA (p<.05), with L-ratios <0.05 for each cluster.

 Units were classified based upon their responses to light stimulation, and licks